Warner Bros. Studios Leavesden: Expansions

 Warner Bros. has continued to put on special features following a seasonal rotation, such as Dark Arts, Magical mischief and Hogwarts in the snow.
 Some installations like the Wand Choreography Interactive and the inside of the last No. 4 Privet Drive Exterior set have been so popular that they have remained after their respective features have closed.

 In January 2015, the attraction's first expansion was announced – a new Platform 9¾ section, where visitors are able to board the original carriages behind the Hogwarts Express steam engine used in the films.
 The setup includes the locomotive GWR 4900 Class 5972 Olton Hall (dressed as 5972 Hogwarts Express) and the British Rail Mark 1 train that appeared in the films, brought to life by John Richardson's special effects team.
 Finally a new green screen experience illustrates what working on the films is like from an actor's point of view.
 This section opened in late March 2015.

-The tour in Warner Bros.
-Studios Burbank has been renamed Warner Bros.
-Studio Tour Hollywood (previously it was known as the Warner Bros.
-Studios VIP Tour).
-Warner has altered the tour, offering more facilities and options to visitors.

-The latest expansion opening in Summer 2023 is the Warner Bros.
-Studio Tour Tokyo.